 The Department of History welcomes applications from mature candidates (those 21 or over).
-We usually admit around a dozen candidates annually
+We usually admit around a dozen candidates annually - from all walks of life.

 We look for the same commitment to studying history that we seek in all our candidates, and recognise that maturity and experience can make mature students particularly successful and valued members of the department.